 Across California, cost of living, homelessness, and crime are out of control.
 On so many important issues, government is failing us.
 As a father, I worry about our children’s future and the state we are passing down to them.
-I am running for California’s 40th Senate District to fix this mess.
-Read my plan below on how we can create a Golden California.
+As Senate Republican Leader, I’m leading Senate Republicans to fix this mess.
+Join me in the fight to Fix California.

 Undoubtedly, the cost of living is too high in the Golden State.
 When nearly one-third of Californians live in or near poverty, it is clear we need change.
 Californians young and old are fleeing the state as high inflation, rising taxes, skyrocketing rent prices, and soaring housing costs devastate their budgets.
 Despite this downward spiral, Sacramento Democrats continue to implement their failed policies that make everything more expensive.
 It is time for commonsense to rule the day.
 We are fighting back against Democrat leadership’s efforts to raise taxes, mandate more regulations on small businesses, and block housing production.
 Here is my plan: